At Penn, transgender swimmer Lia Thomas sets the pace and stirs debate

 Henig is a transgender male on the Yale squad but has put off hormone therapy for now and continues to compete on the school’s women’s team.

-Though Thomas’s times Saturday were well off her season-best marks, they won’t likely quiet any dissent.
+Though Thomas’s times Saturday were well off her season-best marks, they probably won’t quiet any dissent.

 Along with Navratilova, Hogshead-Makar is part of the Women’s Sports Policy Working Group, an advocacy organization that says it’s trying to affirm girls’ and women’s sports “while including transgender athletes.”

-While she says trans women who’ve never experienced male puberty should be permitted to compete against women, Hogshead-Maker says it’s possible there are enough trans athletes in some sports to merit a wholly new competitive category.
+While she says transgender women who’ve never experienced male puberty should be permitted to compete against women, Hogshead-Maker says it’s possible there are enough transgender athletes in some sports to merit a wholly new competitive category.

 Roger Pielke Jr., director of the Sports Governance Center at the University of Colorado, noted that sports organizations have always grappled with complicated classifications, from disabled athletes to competitors switching nationalities.
-He noted that international soccer players are “cap tied” and at the elite level cannot compete for one country and then change nationalities and compete for another.
+He noted that international soccer players are “cap-tied” and at the elite level cannot compete for one country and then change nationalities and compete for another.

 “This would make sense for gender as well,” he said.
-“If an athlete competes in men/women categories, [they] would no longer be eligible to change categories.”
+“If an athlete competes in men/women categories, [he or she] would no longer be eligible to change categories.

-“Just like in Paralympic classification, science does not make these decisions for us, but science can certainly help to inform our decisions,” he added.
+“Just like in Paralympic classification, science does not make these decisions for us, but science can certainly help to inform our decisions,” Pielke added.
 “Ultimately, classification decisions reflect our values, who we are and what we want sport and the society of which it is a part to be.”